Last updated on 27th September 2023

-Kparser is free for its basic features, but those won’t get you very far.
-If you decide to upgrade to a monthly membership, you’ll find the tool to be pretty affordable.
-Subscriptions start at only $4.99 per month.
+Sitechecker is free for its basic features, but those won’t get you very far.
+If you decide to upgrade to a monthly membership, it’ll cost you from $41 per month for a Basic plan, up to $208 for a Premium account.

 Simply type in a search phrase and in seconds HyperSuggest pulls the top tags for YouTube videos related to that term, giving you a qualified list of search terms to include in your video title, description, tag list and transcript.

 HyperSuggest also makes it easy to see what videos currently own the top spot for those terms; it links every phrase to its corresponding YouTube SERP.
-HyperSuggest gives you a basic list of results for free, but if you want to upgrade to see a complete list of results, you’ll need to pay for a Pro plan, which costs around $13.35 per month plus $4.40 for an add-on to access the YouTube search tool.
+HyperSuggest gives you a basic list of results for free, but if you want to upgrade to see a complete list, you’ll need to pay for a Pro plan, which costs around $49 per month.

 Our favourite YouTube keyword tool